HashCash-Consultants/hcnet-core/docs/software/admin.md

 This DB should either be a SQLite database or, for larger production instances, a separate PostgreSQL server.

-*Note: Horizon currently depends on using PostgreSQL.*
+*Note: Aurora currently depends on using PostgreSQL.*

 For how to specify the database, see the [example config](https://github.com/HcNet/HcNet-core/blob/master/docs/HcNet-core_example.cfg).

 ##### Cursors and automatic maintenance

-Some tables in the database act as a publishing queue for external systems such as Horizon and generate **meta data** for changes happening to the distributed ledger.
+Some tables in the database act as a publishing queue for external systems such as Aurora and generate **meta data** for changes happening to the distributed ledger.

 If not managed properly those tables will grow without bounds.
 To avoid this, a built-in scheduler will delete data from old ledgers that are not used anymore by other parts of the system (external systems included).

 The settings that control the automatic maintenance behavior are: `AUTOMATIC_MAINTENANCE_PERIOD`,  `AUTOMATIC_MAINTENANCE_COUNT` and `KNOWN_CURSORS`.

-By default, HcNet-core will perform this automatic maintenance, so be sure to disable it until you have done the appropriate data ingestion in downstream systems (Horizon for example sometimes needs to reingest data).
+By default, HcNet-core will perform this automatic maintenance, so be sure to disable it until you have done the appropriate data ingestion in downstream systems (Aurora for example sometimes needs to reingest data).

 If you need to regenerate the meta data, the simplest way is to replay ledgers for the range you're interested in after (optionally) clearing the database with `newdb`.